Seabrook, WA is a community located at Pacific Beach on the Washington State Coast. Photo credit: Michael Palermiti, courtesy of Seabrook

 7. Zip Line at the Neighborhood Park

 After noticing the lack of play structures around Seabrook, we thought to ask the baristas at Red Velvet Bakery By the Sea about a neighborhood park.
 They informed us of a large play area near the Farm District.
 Not only did they have a zip line that held the weight of my husband, but they had lots of swings, several slides, and many places for kids to climb.
+Horseshoe Park is the neighborhood gathering place, featuring an inset stone firepit overlooking the north pasture.
+And kids can pick fresh blueberries or run through the orchards nearby.

 8. Roast Marshmallows